genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

 - Neil Beesley
 - Randall Ness
 ## Administration

+### Blog article

+All project leads need to draft a blog recapping milestones for 2023 and goals for 2024.
+These will be posted on the Open Mainframe website as well as including some of the content in our annual report.
+Please have all drafts submitted by December 22.

+Question - do we want to revise our 2024 goals?
+This is what we came up with this past summer:

+* Website refresh
+* Use case for document site; "how to solve a business problem with GenevaERS"
+* Continue to add functionality to java MR91, PE, and run control utilities

 ### TAC 10/12/23
 - We need to get move from a passing badge to gold.
 An issue or project item will be opened on this.
 Criteria listing for all [OpenSSF badges](https://www.bestpractices.dev/en/criteria)
   - How should we proceed here?